Donald Trump drops plan to host G7 at his own Doral golf resort in Miami | The China Post

 In addition to an impeachment inquiry, Trump also faces a number of congressional investigations over his finances and potential conflicts of interest stemming from his real estate business, which he still owns.

-Trump has repeatedly accused former Democratic presidential nomination hopeful Joe Biden’s family of profiting from public office because of Hunter Biden’s business activities in Ukraine when his father was vice president.
-The president faces an impeachment probe over allegations he pressured Ukraine’s president to investigate his political rival.
+Trump has repeatedly accused the family of Democratic presidential hopeful Joe Biden of profiting from public office because of Hunter Biden’s business activities in Ukraine when his father was vice president.
+The president faces an impeachment probe over allegations that he pressured Ukraine’s president to investigate his political rival.

 Next year, the US takes on the rotating presidency of the G7, which includes the US, Germany, Britain, France, Italy, Canada and Japan.